- 500-2000g L-Carnitine per day is an ideal dose

-- For best absorption, pair with at least 60g of carbs
+- For the best absorption, and enhancing effects, pair L-carnitine with at least 60g of carbs

-- Take for at least six months for best results
+- Take L-carnitine for at least six months for the best results

 Benefits of L-Carnitine

-Carnitine is an all-natural amino acid that is involved in energy production, and it is one of the best known and more widely used supplements.
-Our bodies are able produce their own supply of L-carnitine, and it is also found in meat and poultry.
+Carnitine is an all-natural amino acid that is involved in energy production, and it is one of the best-known and most widely used supplements.
+Our bodies are able to produce their own supply of L-carnitine, and it is also found in meat and poultry.
 L-Carnitine has been the subject of much scientific research which has confirmed the benefits of supplementation.
 L-Carnitine is a supplement with a number of different uses, and while you'll find it in a wide variety of supplements, it is probably best known for its properties as a fat burner.